Josko/aura-bot/README.md

 	... cd to the boost directory
 	bootstrap

+Then, depending on platform, for Win32:

+	bjam date_time filesystem system link=static threading=multi variant=release address-model=32

+and for x64:

-	bjam date_time filesystem system link=static threading=multi variant=release
+	bjam date_time filesystem system link=static threading=multi variant=release address-model=64

-Then move the library files from the bin.v2 folder to `~/aura-bot/aura/boost/lib` (create the folder if it doesn't exist).
+Then move the library files from the bin.v2 folder to `~/aura-bot/boost/lib` or `~/aura-bot/boost/lib64`, depnding on the platform.

 ### Linux

-Linux users can usually fetch them from the repo:
+Linux users can usually fetch them from the repository:

 * Arch Linux -- `pacman -S boost`
 * Debian/Ubuntu -- `apt-get install libboost-date-time-dev libboost-system-dev libboost-filesystem-dev`